doohee323/tz-deploy/README.md

 # tz-deploy app

-It's deployment tool working with Jenkins for Application on AWS supporting fail-over during deployment.
+It's a deployment tool working with Jenkins for Application on AWS supporting fail-over during deployment.
+It can be run as a server and clients, and clients pull the applications according to given version number and do the post-command.

 1. run the app on local env
 ```